codrina24/get_next_line/README.md

 Data is appended to the static storage until a newline character (\n) is found or no more data can be read.

-# # Step-by-step behavior

-Read BUFFER_SIZE bytes from the file descriptor.

-Append the read data to the static buffer.

-Check for a newline character.

-If a newline is found:

-Extract the line (including \n)

-Keep the remaining data in the static buffer for the next call

-If end of file is reached:

-Return the remaining data (if any)

-Otherwise, return NULL

 # Resources